awsdocs/amazon-mwaa-user-guide/doc_source/access-metrics-cw-202.md

-# Apache Airflow v2\.0\.2 environment metrics in CloudWatch<a name="access-metrics-cw-202"></a>
+# Apache Airflow v2 environment metrics in CloudWatch<a name="access-metrics-cw-202"></a>

-Apache Airflow v2\.0\.2 is already set\-up to collect and send [StatsD](https://github.com/etsy/statsd) metrics for an Amazon Managed Workflows for Apache Airflow \(MWAA\) environment to Amazon CloudWatch\.
-The complete list of metrics sent is available on the [Apache Airflow v2\.0\.2 metrics](https://airflow.apache.org/docs/apache-airflow/2.0.2/logging-monitoring/metrics.html) in the *Apache Airflow reference guide*\.
+Apache Airflow v2 is already set\-up to collect and send [StatsD](https://github.com/etsy/statsd) metrics for an Amazon Managed Workflows for Apache Airflow \(MWAA\) environment to Amazon CloudWatch\.
+The complete list of metrics Apache Airflow sends is available on the [Metrics](https://airflow.apache.org/docs/apache-airflow/2.2.2/logging-monitoring/metrics.html) page in the *Apache Airflow reference guide*\.
 This page describes the Apache Airflow metrics available in CloudWatch, and how to access metrics in the CloudWatch console\.

 **Contents**
 + [Terms](#access-metrics-cw-terms-v202)